NotAShelf/nvf/.github/README.md

 ## Philosophy

 The philosophy behind this flake configuration is to create an easily configurable and reproducible Neovim environment.
 While it does sacrifice in size
-(which I know some users will find *disagreeable*), it offers a lot of flexibility and customizability in exchange for the large size of the flake inputs.
+(which I know some users will find _disagreeable_), it offers a lot of flexibility and customizability in exchange for the large size of the flake inputs.
-The KISS (Keep it simple, stupid) principle has been abandoned here, however, you *can* ultimately leverage the flexibility of this flake to declare a configuration that follows KISS principles, it is very easy to bring your own plugins and configurations from non-nix.
+The KISS (Keep it simple, stupid) principle has been abandoned here, however, you _can_ ultimately leverage the flexibility of this flake to declare a configuration that follows KISS principles, it is very easy to bring your own plugins and configurations from non-nix.
 What this flake is meant to be does eventually fall into your hands.
-Whether you are a developer, writer, or live coder (see tidal cycles below!), you can quickly craft a config that suits every project's need.
+Whether you are a developer, writer, or live coder, you can quickly craft a config that suits every project's need.
 Think of it like a distribution of Neovim that takes advantage of pinning vim plugins and third party dependencies (such as tree-sitter grammars, language servers, and more).

 One should never get a broken config when setting options.
 If setting multiple options results in a broken Neovim, file an issue!
 Each plugin knows when another plugin which allows for smart configuration of keybindings and automatic setup of things like completion sources and languages.